 Deluxe Worsted Tweed Superwash is a traditional 4-ply yarn.
 The twist is excellent for showing off texture and for giving the yarn — and therefore the knits you work up with it — a lot of structural integrity.
 I count roughly 12 twists per inch.
 The fiber content is 90% superwash wool, and the flecks are made of 7% acrylic and 3% viscose.
 My guess is that the flecks are spun and dyed, cut and combed first and then re-combed with the wool fibers so that the flecks get entangled in the wool fibers before they are spun into the 4 single plies which are then plied together.
 This would explain how they get the flecks consistent across the different colorways.

-One of my true tests for quality of a tweed yarn is the distribution of the flecks and whether they appear evenly throughout the yarn so that there’re no glaring gaps in the knits once they’ve been worked up.
+One of my true tests for quality of a tweed yarn is the distribution of the flecks and whether they appear evenly throughout the yarn so that they’re no glaring gaps in the knits once they’ve been worked up.
 Deluxe Worsted Tweed Superwash lives up to my “test” as you can see below

 Although the “go to” needle size for a worsted yarn is US 7 [4.5mm], the ball band recommends size 6 US [4 mm] needles, and I knitted these swatches with US 8 [5mm].
 I think the springiness of the yarn lends itself to being knit with different needle sizes depending on what you want to achieve.
 As far as getting gauge for your “go to” worsted weight sweater, Deluxe Worsted Tweed Superwash is a great substitution yarn because you can get between 16 and 20 stitches per 4” [10cm] depending on the needle size and your tension.